antonbabenko/imagepush2/README.md

 ---
 Redis notes:

-Symfony 1.4 used Redis 2.0.4, but Symfony 2 is using Redis 2.2.12 via this bundle (https://github.com/snc/SncRedisBundle)
+Symfony 1.4 used Redis 2.0.4, but Symfony 2 is using Redis 2.2.12 (to upgrade to 2.4) via this bundle (https://github.com/snc/SncRedisBundle)

 Upgrade Redis (http://redis.io/download):